 Column H covers the social security pension schemes for both wage earners and the self-employed.
 Both pension schemes consist of old-age pensions and survivors' pensions.
 The column also includes pension entitlements of the civil servants whose pension scheme does no longer depend on the budget of the federal government.

-Of the total pension expenditures on first pillar pensions reported in the national accounts for 2015, 70.5% are allocated to the scheme for wage earners and civil servants whose pension scheme does no longer depend on the budget of the federal government and 8% to the scheme for self-employed.
+Of the total pension expenditures on first pillar pensions reported in the national accounts for 2018, 66.3% are allocated to the scheme for wage earners and civil servants whose pension scheme does no longer depend on the budget of the federal government and 8% to the scheme for self-employed.

 b.
-Institutional set-up Data sources/ suppliers Data is used from the Datawarehouse marché du travail et protection sociale of the Crossroads Bank for Social Security.
-It contains a little more than 600 000 representative individuals, with retrospective data that is complete for wage earners and only partial for civil servants and self-employed workers.
-The dataset is enriched with information from the 2011 population census and a dataset containing fiscal information.
+Institutional set-up Data sources/ suppliers The microsimulation model estimating accrued-to-date pension entitlements uses administrative data for 2011 provided by the Datawarehouse Labour Market and Social Protection of the Crossroads Bank for Social Security.
+It includes over 600 000 representative individuals, with retrospective data that is complete for wage earners though only partial for civil servants and self-employed workers.
+The dataset is supplemented with information from the 2011 population census and fiscal information.
 Which institution is running/managing the calculations?
 The institution responsible for Table 29 is the National Accounts Institute of Belgium.
-It has entrusted the National Bank of Belgium and the Federal Planning Bureau, with the completion of the supplementary table.
-Columns G and H are a responsibility of the latter. c.
-Major formulas: Benef it formula; Indexation of benefits Benefit formula Wage earners The pension of wage earners is computed at 75% of the reference wage for the head of household with a dependent spouse and 60% in all other cases.
-The reference wage is calculated on the wages actually earned during the career up to a wage ceiling.
+It has entrusted the National Bank of Belgium and the Federal Planning Bureau with the compilation of the supplementary table.
+Columns G and H are a responsibility of the Federal Planning Bureau. c.
+Major formulas: Benefi t formula; Indexation of benefits Benefit formula - Wage earners The pension of wage earners is computed at 75% of the reference wage for the head of household with a dependent spouse and 60% in all other cases.
+The reference wage is calculated on the real or assimilated wages earned during the career up to a wage ceiling.
 These wages are adjusted to current prices.
 The sum of those adjusted wages over the career is multiplied by 1/45 (a full career is 45 years).
 A guaranteed minimum pension exists for the pensions accrued over a career which equals at least two thirds of a full career in the wage earners' scheme.
 A minimum right per working year also exists if some conditions are met.
-Besides these two minimum pension rights, retirement pensions are also subject to a maximum pension.
-Self-employed individuals Self-employed individuals The pension of self-employed individuals is computed at 75% of the reference wage for the head of household with a dependent spouse and 60% in all other cases.
-The working years before 1984 are valued at a fixed income, while for the working years as from 1984 the pension right is based on the business income used to compute social security contributions and income tax, up to an income ceiling.
+There is no explicit maximum pension amount, though the wage ceiling mentioned above imposes an implicit maximum.
+Self-employed individuals The pension of self-employed individuals is computed at 75% of the reference wage for the head of household with a dependent spouse and 60% in all other cases.
+The working years before 1984 are valued at a fixed income, while for the working years as from 1984 the pension rights are based on the business income used to compute social security contributions and income tax, up to an income ceiling.
 The income is adjusted to current prices.
+A minimum pension can be granted when the person can prove at least two thirds of a full career as a self-employed individual and/or wage earner.
+There is no explicit maximum pension amount, though the income ceiling mentioned above imposes an implicit maximum.
+Indexation of benefits Pension benefits are automatically adjusted to the health consumption price index and partially adjusted to living standards according to the 'Generation Pact'.